 Ans.
 Reserve Bank Of India is the regulator of NBFCs.

-Q. What is difference between NBFC and bank?
+Q. What is the difference between NBFC and bank?

 Ans.
-Major difference between NBFC and Bank is that NBFC cannot issue cheques.
+The major difference between NBFC and Bank is that NBFC cannot issue cheques.
 For more differences refer to the table given above.